 How it works

-The principle is to convert data into a pre-established structured data format, allowing mapping between the original data and DaRWIN fields.
+The principle is to convert data into a pre-established structured data format (i.e. a “template”), allowing mapping between original data and DaRWIN database fields.

-The import is done in three parts:
+The import is done in three steps:

-- Import of taxonomy : import missing taxons in DaRWIN (optional - maybe created during import, but if many taxons are missing, can be time consuming)
+Import of taxonomy : import missing taxons in DaRWIN .
+This step is optional but recommended .
+Taxa can also be created during specimen import (step 3), but if too many taxa are new, this can be time)consuming ;

-- Import of localities : import missing sampling localities in DaRWIN, using an unique code
+Import of localities : import missing sampling localities in DaRWIN.
+These stations needs to have an unique code (called station id) ;

-- Import of specimens
+Import of specimens.

 DaRWIN import tool reads "tab-delimited" files, that can be created from Excel/Calc.

-To allow the link between the 3 templates, the system uses the scientific name (taxon) of the specimen and the code of the station.
+To allow the link between the 3 templates, the system uses the scientific name (taxon) of the specimen and the code of the station (that is supposed to be unique, while this not always the case in old data).
 When a specimen is imported, it will be subsequently linked to its taxon and sampling locality pre-existing or previously imported.